 Soups are liquid preparations that are made through simmering vegetables in flavoured broths or stocks.
 Soups can include meats, grains, pulses, pastas and a variety of vegetables.
 It can be made of one vegetable or any grouping of the earlier mentioned ingredients.
 Herbs and spices can be used for flavouring soups.
-Some soups include dairy products such as cream, yoghurt, or milk, these soups are usually creamed soups, meaning they are liquidised into a smooth creamy consistency.
-Non-cream based soups are usually chuncky in texture.
-However, if pulsed in a liquidiser these soups can achieve a creamy texture, such as potato soup, or carrot soup...etc.
+Some soups include dairy products such as cream, yogurt, or milk, these soups are usually creamed soups, meaning they are liquidised into a smooth creamy consistency.
+Non-cream based soups are usually chunky in texture.
+However, if pulsed in a liquidiser these soups can achieve a creamy texture, even without the addition of cream, such as potato soup, or carrot soup…etc.

-'Soupe' was originally used to refer to the slice of bread on which the contents of the cooking pot (potage) was poured.
-Potage included unstrained vegetables, meats or fish; garnished with starches like rice, pasta, bread...etc.
-Soupe and Potage are nowadays used synonymously.
+“Soupe” was originally used to refer to the slice of bread on which the contents of the cooking pot (potage) was poured.
+Pottage included unstrained vegetables, meats or fish; garnished with starches like rice, pasta, bread…etc. Soupe and Pottage are nowadays used synonymously.

 Soups can be classified as CLEAR or THICK.

 This is a meat, poultry or fish broth served hot or cold as a soup course, generally at dinner, at the beginning of meals.
 Consommés may be thickened by using arrowroot or with egg yolks and cream to make for a richer soup.

 - Consommé: can be used as a rich stock and the basis for other, more complicated soups or dishes.
 Other ingredients may be added to consommé such as meats, vegetables, poached eggs, grated cheese, croutons….etc

 - True Consommé: is clarified broth achieved by careful preparation, without stirring or boiling rapidly, and by boiling with egg whites before straining.

 - Double Consommé: is a reduced full-flavour clarified broth.